-What other topic areas might be linked to this topic area?
+What other topics might be linked to this topic area?

-When you decide on your answers, create a mind map using squares, or circles, or any shapes that might help you to remember the topic more easily.
+When you decide on your answers, create a mind map using squares or circles, or any shapes that might help you remember the topic more easily.

 Two more mind maps

-The following mind maps show a range of vocabulary and ideas related to Tourism and travel, and Health and diet.
+The following mind maps show a range of vocabulary and ideas related to tourism and travel, as well as health and diet.